-Process Safety and Disaster Prevention, Occupational Safety
+Process Safety and Disaster Prevention, Occupational Safety and Health

 Preventing Process Safety Incidents and Occupational Accidents, Key Measures

 In fiscal 2019, there were 25 incidents, including small fires and leaks of hazardous materials, as well as six chlorofluorocarbon gas leak incidents.

 The main causes of the incidents were the corrosion and degradation of facilities and insufficient checking during facility inspections and operations.
 Behind these factors, were management problems, including delays in response to facility aging, insufficient knowledge and insufficient education.

 - *Data for fiscal 2016 and earlier are the totals of the figures for the previous Mitsubishi Chemical, Mitsubishi Plastics and Mitsubishi Rayon and their respective domestic group companies.
 The same applies hereinafter.

 - *The figure for chlorofluorocarbon gas leak incidents represents leaks from refrigeration equipment with a capacity of 20 refrigeration tons or greater.

 In fiscal 2019, 11 serious occupational accidents resulting in four or more days of lost work occurred in Japan.
 These accidents included such incidents as getting caught or entangled in machinery and falls on level surfaces and from high places.
 The main causes of these occupational accidents were lack of competency in basic practices and operations, inadequacies in work procedures and inadequacies in structure design and management.
 Behind these factors were management problems, including insufficient education and training, insufficient safety activities, and insufficient risk assessment.